nevil2/cams-website/src/lib/content/clubwebsites.md

 This enables the graphic design of the website to be tailored to the requirements of that club and its branding.
 The original design is typically done by a designer chosen by the club.

-Whilst clubs have common requirements in terms of functionality, each club has slightly different requirements as the what they need, and how the processes should work.
+Whilst clubs have common requirements in terms of functionality, each club has slightly different requirements as to what they need, and how the processes should work.
 As such, all functionality is adapted to the specific needs of the club.
 </div>
 </div>